bingeboy/node-coinbase-api/README.md

-#Simple nodejs client for interacting with portions of the Coinbase API.
+#Nodejs Client for Interacting Coinbase API.

 Currently only supports API Key based access.
 Please note you are required to keep your API key out of the app...